janmonschke/backbone-couchdb/README.md

 An easy way to host single-page apps is to enclose them in a couchapp.
 I included a sample couchapp project to show you how to create couchapps with backbone and this CouchDB connector.
 Also there is a step by step tutorial located in the [readme of the couchapp](https://github.com/janmonschke/backbone-couchdb/blob/master/backbone-couchapp/README.md).

-There is an instance of this couchapp running on [couchone](http://backbone.couchone.com/backbone-couchapp/_design/backbone-couchapp/index.html) and I uloaded a file with the [annotated source](http://janmonschke.github.com/backbone-couchdb/app.html) of the app.
+There is an instance of this couchapp running on [couchone](http://backbone.couchone.com/backbone-couchapp/_design/backbone-couchapp/index.html) and I uploaded a file with the [annotated source](http://janmonschke.github.com/backbone-couchdb/app.html) of the app.
 (Created with [docco](https://github.com/jashkenas/docco))

 Dependencies
 ------------